phunware/maas-ads-unity-sdk/README.md

 It might even be safest to just search for all symbolic links by the name Resources and delete them: find . -type l -name Resources -exec rm {} \;
 a shell script rmbadlinks has been provided to do just that.
 The presence of these bad symbolic links to folders named Resources could be the culprit if you're experiencing application unresponsive crashes upon launching Unity.

+Another way to deal with this, which we have done in the included .framework files, is to simply remove everything but the current binary and Headers folder.

 ### Client Documentation:

 #### Importing the Plugin: